-- (iii) where two or more children are born at the same time or where the employee becomes a primary carer for two or more children under six years of age within a one month period, for the purposes of these provisions the employee's entitlement shall be the same as if there were only one child. - 10.11.3 Parental leave of up to twelve months is to be granted to employees with at least one year's service at the time of commencing leave. - (i) Parental leave of up to six months is to be granted to employees with less than one year's service at the time of commencing leave. - (ii) Provided that the length of service for the purpose of this clause means the aggregate period of service, whether continuous or intermittent, in the employment of the employer. - (iii) The maximum period of parental leave may be taken by either the employee exclusively or it may be shared between the employee and their partner either concurrently or consecutively.
+- 10.10.2 Entitlement and eligibility Provided that the employee assumes or intends to assume the primary care as defined in the Act, or is the primary carer or partner of a primary carer, the entitlement to parental leave is: - (i) in respect of every child born to them or their partner; - (ii) in respect of every child under six years of age, where the employee becomes a primary carer for the child; - (iii) where two or more children are born at the same time or where the employee becomes a primary carer for two or more children under six years of age within a one-month period, for the purposes of these provisions the employee's entitlement shall be the same as if there were only one child. - 10.10.3 Parental leave of up to twelve months is to be granted to employees with at least one year's service at the time of commencing leave. - (i) Parental leave of up to six months is to be granted to employees with less than one year's service at the time of commencing leave. - (ii) Provided that the length of service for the purpose of this clause means the aggregate period of service, whether continuous or intermittent, in the employment of the employer. - (iii) The maximum period of parental leave may be taken by either the employee exclusively or it may be shared between the employee and their partner either concurrently or consecutively.
 This applies whether or not one or both partners are employed by the employer.
 The parental leave may be taken in more than one continuous period, with the start and finish dates of each additional period, and any extension of parental leave past the anniversary date of the commencement of parental leave, to be agreed between the employer and the employee. - (iv) Pursuant to Part 3 (A) of the Act employees who are not entitled to primary carer leave may request a period of negotiated carer leave from their employment.
-Negotiated carer leave may enable the employee to receive parental leave payments from IRD if they meet the parental leave payment threshold test. - 10.11.4 In cases of adoption of children of under six years of age, parental leave shall be granted in terms of 10.2 and 10.3 above, providing that fourteen days' notice is given before the employee intends to assume the responsibility for the care of the child.
-Evidence of an approved primary care placement shall be provided to the employer's satisfaction. - 10.11.5 Employees intending to take parental leave are required to give at least one month's notice in writing and the application is to be accompanied by a certificate signed by a registered medical practitioner or midwife certifying the expected date of delivery.
-The provision may be waived where the employee becomes a primary carer for a child under the age of six or in circumstances outside the control of the employee. - 10.11.6 The commencement of leave shall be in accordance with the provisions of the Parental Leave and Employment Protection Act 1987. - 10.11.7 An employee absent on parental leave is required to give at least one month's notice to the employer of their intention to return to duty.
-When returning to work the employee must report to duty not later than the expiry date of such leave.
-NOTE: It is important that employees are advised when they commence parental leave that, if they fail to notify the employer of their intention to return to work or resign, they shall be considered to have abandoned their employment.
+Negotiated carer leave may enable the employee to receive parental leave payments from IRD if they meet the parental leave payment threshold test. - 10.10.4 In cases of adoption of children of under six years of age, parental leave shall be granted in terms of 10.2 and 10.3 above, providing that fourteen days' notice is given before the employee intends to assume the responsibility for the care of the child.
+Evidence of an approved primary care placement shall be provided to the employer's satisfaction. - 10.10.5 Employees intending to take parental leave are required to give at least one month's notice in writing and the application is to be accompanied by a certificate signed by a registered medical practitioner or midwife certifying the expected date of delivery.
+The provision may be waived where the employee becomes a primary carer for a child under the age of six or in circumstances outside the control of the employee.